-Every day we see patients at our Pain Clinic in Pembroke Pines who struggle with various peculiar diseases and health issues.
-One of them is fibromyalgia – a chronic medical condition that causes fatigue and pain which spreads all over the body.
-Unfortunately, the exact causes of fibromyalgia remain unknown; it affects people of different age, ethnicity and gender.
+Every day we see patients at our pain management clinic who struggle with various peculiar diseases and health issues.
+One of them is fibromyalgia – a chronic medical condition that causes fatigue and pain that spreads all over the body.
+Unfortunately, the exact causes of fibromyalgia remain unknown; it affects people of different age, ethnicity, and gender.
 It doesn’t spare even the rich and famous, recently world-famous pop star Lady Gaga has revealed that she herself suffers from this disease.

 2. Brain Fog

 Also called “fibro fog,” this symptom is one of the most frustrating ones and it leads many people to distress.
 It’s a cognitive difficulty with focusing and recalling things.
 Patients who suffer from brain fog usually complain about the inability to find words or their substitutions, feel alert, or hold a conversation.
 They also have their short-term memory impaired.
 Physicians claim that there isn’t just a single cause of brain fog -- it typically results from a combination of many factors including infections and poor sleep.

 Even though there is no pill that would take away brain fog, it is possible to manage it by strategies such as exercising your mind, getting enough rest, or writing things down so you don’t forget them.

 You may not realize this, but sometimes a gentle touch may be extremely painful to some people.
 Those of us who wince when you pat them on their back or lightly brush against their arm may be suffering from allodynia.
 In some extreme cases, even cold or hot temperatures are painful to the patients who have this condition.
 It’s a very rare type of pain usually compared to sunburn.

 This hypersensitivity to touch may occur due to a number of reasons.
 In about 30 percent of people with fibromyalgia, chronic pain leads to developing a small fiber neuropathy and strengthening of pain signals in the brain itself.